ranfysvalle02/running-the-table/geopolitics.md

 ---

-*Written for the engineers watching the news and recognizing the same loop.
+*Written for anyone who has ever been absolutely certain about something and later discovered that the certainty was produced by a machine that was never designed to be honest about its own limitations.
 For the children of revolutions trying to understand why their parents' certainty felt so solid and broke so completely.
-For anyone who has ever looked at a geopolitical crisis and thought: "this is the same mistake, at scale, that I make when I refuse to update my model of a person I love."
-It is.
-Same loop.
-Same failure.
-Same remedy.
-The only difference is the blast radius.*

-*The cue is in someone's hand.
-It is always in someone's hand.
-The question is never whether the shot will be taken.
-The question is whether the engine holding the cue will update when it misses — or blame the table, and hit harder.*
+For anyone who has ever looked across a table — dinner table, negotiating table, geopolitical table — and thought: "how can they not see what's obvious?"
+The answer is always the same.
+They are seeing something equally obvious, produced by the same machinery, trained on different data.
+The mechanism is not broken.
+The mechanism is working perfectly.
+That is the problem.*

 *Hold your model loosely.
 The territory is always larger than the map.*